Trulicity and Ozempic are both once-weekly GLP-1 agonist injections used to lower blood sugar levels in people with type 2 diabetes

 They are injectable medications, taken once a week

-It’s important to stay consistent and take the treatment on the same day at the same time, once weekly.
+It’s important to maintain consistency by administering the treatment on the same day and at the same time each week.

 They have similar side effects